testillano/h2agent/README.md

+*Variables substitution:*

+Before describing sources and targets (and filters), just to clarify that in some situations it is allowed the insertion of variables in the form `@{var id}` which will be replaced if exist.
+In that case we will add the comment "**admits variables substitution**".
+Some of them are not allowed because have no sense or they are rarely needed:

 The **source** of information is classified after parsing the following possible expressions:

 - request.uri: whole request *URI*  path, including the possible query parameters.